 So, don’t think you cannot build or live in a sustainable home, if your dream home is a really traditional style, or a minimalist box.

 We at Gruen Eco Design don’t specialise in a certain look of home, or a certain style.
-So, you can see French provincial, period homes as well as contemporary or ultra-modern home.
+So, you can see French provincial, period homes as well as contemporary or ultra-modern homes.
 Because we specialise in energy efficient and sustainable homes.
 No matter what look you are after, we will make sure your home is as energy efficient and sustainable as your budget allows for.

-Please have a look through our resources on our website for more information about what things to need to consider when building or renovation a sustainable and energy efficient home.
+Please have a look through our resources on our website for more information about what things to need to be consider when building or renovation a sustainable and energy efficient home.